 Water can be elusive and destructive.
-Before the MWRD can clean urban runoff, we first must collect that water.
+Before the MWRD can clean it, this water must first be collected.
 In recent years, the Chicago region has experienced historic weather patterns consisting of rain bursts that overwhelm local collection systems, making flooding a priority issue at the MWRD.
 Given the region's flat terrain, impervious pavement, large population and history of flooding, our role in stormwater management has intensified.
 The MWRD's expertise in water pollution control and drainage led us to assume a flood control leadership role in the metropolitan area.
 After designing and constructing more than 30 flood control storage reservoirs and dozens of stream improvement projects, the MWRD became a natural fit to lead this charge against flooding.
 In 2004, the Illinois General Assembly enacted legislation formalizing and expanding the MWRD's role as the regional stormwater management agency for Cook County.
-Through this authority, the MWRD began planning the design, construction, operation and maintenance of flood control facilities and related stormwater management projects.
+Through this authority, the MWRD began planning design, construction, operation and maintenance of flood control facilities and related stormwater management projects.
 The new countywide authority required the MWRD to form six watershed planning councils and develop the Cook County Stormwater Management Plan.
 Approved by the MWRD's Board of Commissioners in 2007, this plan identifies the goals of the program, the guidelines for the detailed watershed plans, the parameters of the countywide program, and plan implementation.
 It also introduces regulatory concepts later addressed in the Watershed Management Ordinance (WMO).
 Adopted in 2013, the WMO regulates sewer construction within MWRD's service area and development within suburban Cook County.
 The WMO provides guidelines for improving stormwater drainage and detention conditions for new development.
 It also ensures protection of wetlands and riparian areas, reduces soil erosion and prevents future development projects from exacerbating flooding.
 Stormwater management allows the MWRD to look at projects holistically, like in Robbins where a community partnership has leveraged new opportunities for economic, social, environmental and recreational growth.
-It has also spawned collaborative efforts between the MWRD and local partners through major projects, such as the Addison Creek Reservoir and Channel improvements that will benefit Northlake, Melrose Park, Stone Park, Bellwood, Westchester and Broadview by reducing flooding to approximately 2,200 structures along Addison Creek.
-Other projects such as expansions of Buffalo Creek Reservoir near Buffalo Grove and Melvina Ditch Reservoir in Burbank benefit hundreds of homes and businesses, much like the impacts experienced from the MWRD's Heritage Park Flood Control Facility in Wheeling.
-Flood control and streambank stabilization projects at Natalie Creek in Midlothian and Oak Forest.
-Cherry Creek in Flossmoor and Tinley Creek in Crestwood improved conveyance and protect communities, while the Albany Park Stormwater Diversion Tunnel relieved this Chicago neighborhood from the threat of catastrophic 100-year flood events that occur with more regularity.
+It has also spawned collaborative efforts An underground storage facility below Marvin Parkway in Park Ridge stores more water and keeps the community dry.
+The flood control project, which also included landscaping and sewer infrastructure improvements, is an example of the MWRD's Local Stormwater Partnership Program. between the MWRD and local partners through major projects, such as the Addison Creek Reservoir and Channel improvements that will benefit Northlake.
+Melrose Park, Stone Park, Bellwood, Westchester and Broadview by reducing flooding to approximately 2,200 structures along Addison Creek.
+Other projects such as expansions of Buffalo Creek Reservoir near Buffalo Grove and Melvina Ditch Reservoir in Burbank will benefit hundreds of homes and businesses, much like the impacts experienced from the MWRD's Heritage Park Flood Control Facility in Wheeling.
+Flood control and streambank stabilization projects at Natalie Creek in Midlothian and Oak Forest, Cherry Creek in Flossmoor and Tinley Creek in Crestwood will improve conveyance and protect communities, while the Albany Park Stormwater Diversion Tunnel will relieve this Chicago neighborhood from the threat of catastrophic 100-year flood events that occur with more regularity.
+The MWRD's Stormwater Management Program also expedites smaller conceptual and shovel-ready projects to protect Cook County communities from flooding.
+Each year we hold a call for projects as part of the Local Stormwater Partnership Program to fund work that address flooding and drainage concerns.